RiftValleySoftware/RVS_RetroLEDDisplay/README.md

 This is designed as an "aesthetic" widget, for use by apps that want to mimic "old time" displays, and want a bit more realism and customization than can be provided by "digital" fonts.

-That said, a font gives you a great deal of flexibility, when it comes to content, and you may find [The RVS_MaskButton](https://github.com/RiftValleySoftware/RVS_MaskButton) module intersting, as well.
+That said, a font gives you a great deal of flexibility, when it comes to content, and you may find [The RVS_MaskButton](https://github.com/RiftValleySoftware/RVS_MaskButton) module interesting, as well.
 [RVS_MaskButton](https://github.com/RiftValleySoftware/RVS_MaskButton) is not quite as customizable as this widget, but does allow you to use any font you want, in a very similar manner.

 You can specify the widget as a set of horizontally-connected digits, and treat it as a "whole," with the ability to change the radix (numbering base) of the display.